BjarniHaukur/ngram-llm-analysis/DIARY.md

     - Kind off similar to N-Gram
     - Reveals some "worrying" patterns in the data
     - "Once upon of time, there was a " is more common than "tree"
+- Rewrote some code to support HuggingFace transformers and tokenizers and got training to run with logging to Weights and Biases

 ### Boti